-In the case of registered shares, a shareholder needs to be registered in the share register in order to participate and exercise its membership rights in a shareholders' meeting.
+In the case of registered shares, a shareholder needs to be registered in the share register to participate and exercise its membership rights in a shareholders' meeting.
 With respect to bearer shares, the authority to participate and to exercise the membership rights derives from the possession and presentation of the bearer shares.
 A shareholder may be represented by a third party, which, unless otherwise provided for in the articles of association, must not be a shareholder.

-The membership rights (including the right to vote) in non-listed companies are suspended if and as long as a shareholder fails to comply with its reporting obligation regarding the beneficial ownership of the shares.
-The said reporting obligation applies, with respect to registered shares, if a stake of 25 per cent or more of the share capital or votes is acquired and, for bearer shares, in respect of any acquisition, in both cases unless the shares are issued as intermediated securities in accordance with the Federal Act on Intermediated Securities.
+The membership rights (including the right to vote) in non-listed companies are suspended if and as long as the shareholder fails to comply with its reporting obligation regarding the beneficial ownership of the shares.
+This reporting obligation applies, with respect to registered shares, if a stake of 25 per cent or more of the share capital or votes is acquired and, for bearer shares, in respect of any acquisition, in both cases unless the shares are issued as intermediated securities in accordance with the Federal Act on Intermediated Securities.

-Shareholders' resolutions by written consent (without a physical meeting) or virtual meetings of shareholders (including direct electronic voting) are not currently permitted under Swiss law.
-Multi-site shareholders' meetings (including video and sound transmission) are, however, considered permissible.
-Also, listed companies are required to provide for means allowing to electronically issue powers of attorney as well as voting instructions to an independent proxy.
+Except as a temporary measure to fight the covid-19 pandemic, shareholders' resolutions by written consent (without a physical meeting) or virtual meetings of shareholders (including direct electronic voting) are not permitted under Swiss law.
+Multisite shareholders' meetings (including video and sound transmission) are, however, considered permissible.
+In addition, listed companies are required to provide for means allowing the electronic issuing of powers of attorney and voting instructions to an independent proxy.

-7 Shareholders and the board
+Shareholders and the board